 There is the possibility that terror groups will attack randomly in the mean time, so be aware of the threat if you’re out in public or sitting in your classroom at school.
 We should not be complacent about the threat.

 Osama Bin Laden made threats in recent years to kill over two million children which of course may include high school and college students.
 That may be one reason why Islamic radicals have made attempts to sign up as school bus drivers in the United States.
 The Cinncinati Enquirer reports (April 3, 2007):

 The FBI recently issued an alert stating that members of extremist groups have signed up as school bus drivers in the United States…

 It then reports that in 2001 videos were obtained of Islamic terrorists training to take over a school.
 Though the FBI denies any danger (according to the article; I’m sure they don’t want to scare the public), the Cincinnati Enquirer does a great job of laying out even more evidence:

 Even with Osama Bin Laden gone, hundreds of thousands of other Islamic believers feel the same way about America as Bin Laden, you can count on that.

 With our nation facing so many threats from within our own borders by terror groups, be prepared for the worst.

+Only attend schools with good security, which includes locked classrooms, armed security guards, and a published policy that teachers are armed, to help deter potential shooters.
 If a school does not have a good plan for school shootings, choose a different school.
 If there are no other schools to attend, harass this school to get a policy in place.